The Open College of the Arts

 About the Open College of the Arts

-Founded in 1987 by Michael Young, OCA is the distance learning partner of the University for the Creative Arts, delivering a wide range of online higher education arts courses to students around the world.
+Founded in 1987 by Michael Young and based in Barnsley, OCA is the distance learning partner of the University for the Creative Arts, delivering a wide range of online higher education arts courses to students around the world.
 With an open access policy, the college accepts enrolments every day of the year.

 The OCA website had been in use for about three years, and the team felt it was time for an update.
 Key requirements were for a more coherent design language, a more straightforward and logical user journey, and a change of approach in how enrolments were made.
 Rather than students signing up to individual units one by one, the new website needed to provide an easier route for someone to enrol in an entire degree if they wished.

 Inconsistency is an issue that comes to face many a site after years of being managed by many different people – content is always added in a different way, with a wide range of design styles used throughout.

 One of our key goals was to standardise design elements across the board – still providing a wide range of flexibility through more than a dozen bespoke modules for our CMS pagebuilder, but bringing a consistency to layouts, menu structures and visual styles that makes the site easier to understand and navigate.